Washington Fishermen’s Convention

 - Intro to Washington fisheries

-- How to find a job
+- How to safely find a job

-- Hands-on knot-tying and gear work
+- Hands-on knot tying and basic fishing gear repair

-- Banking and insurance
+- Finance and insurance technical assistance

 Location: